 They look like they’ve jumped out of a Dr. Zeus book — giant purple balls stuck like lollipops on long flexible stems.
 Alliums can be a bit startling the first time you encounter them.
 But there’s so much to love about these drought tolerant plants, like long bloom period and resistance to most pests and diseases.
 And, their whimsical appeal is a sure-fire way to liven up your garden.
 Continue reading →

 Let’s face it.
-It’s hard not to stress when your daffodils start coming up mid-winter during a warm spell.
-With all the erratic weather we’ve been experiencing lately, early growth is becoming more and more common in spring bulbs.
+It’s hard not to stress when your daffodils start popping up mid-winter.
+As weather becomes more unpredictable, early growth is becoming more and more common in spring bulbs.
 Not to worry, though.
 Your plants have seen it all before.
 And they’re built to handle a few temperature swings.

-To understand why spring bulbs can weather a little early growth, it helps to take a peek underground.
+To understand why spring bulbs can survive a little premature growth, it helps to take a peek underground.

-Just like a seed, a single bulb contains the entire life cycle of a plant, including roots, food storage “leaves” and a flowering shoot.
+Botanically speaking, a bulb is a modified stem that houses a miniature plant.
+In addition to roots, it contains food storage tissue, leaves, stems and a flowering shoot.
 As soon as you plant it in the fall, a spring bulb starts growing.

-The action begins in the bottom part of the bulb known as the basal stem.
-During the winter months, roots begin emerging from the underside of this base.
-As they penetrate the surrounding soil, they absorb water and other nutrients, which they store in the fleshy leaves of the bulb called scales.
+The action begins in the basal stem.
+During the winter months, roots emerge from the bottom of the bulb to penetrate the surrounding soil.
+As they grow, they absorb water and other nutrients, which they store in the fleshy leaves of the bulb called scales.